stretchr/testify/README.md

 `http` package
 --------------

 The `http` package contains test objects useful for testing code that relies on the `net/http` package.
+Check out the API documentation for the http package: http://go.pkgdoc.org/github.com/stretchrcom/testify/http

 `mock` package
 --------------

 The `mock` package provides a mechanism for easily writing mock objects that can be used in place of real objects when writing test code.

-For more information on how to write mock code, check out the API documentation for the `mock` package.
+For more information on how to write mock code, check out the API documentation for the `mock` package: http://go.pkgdoc.org/github.com/stretchrcom/testify/mock

 ------